toppk/saveme/GETTING_STARTED.md

 ## How to use

-As we are potentially running commands the can destroy data, preventing that is a importent issue.
+As this tool will potentially be running commands the can destroy data, preventing that is a importent issue.
 Please read through our design philosophy below for more of that story.

+This tool can be run anywhere, the scripts do not currently include anything, and the python code will position itself as long as this structure (./{lib/,scripts/,tools/}) is maintained.
+Any keys for crypto will be stored under /etc/saveme/.o

+All execution has only been tested running as root.
+Many actions would require this access.

 ### Scripts

 The scripts are named after the action they take.
 For example, let's look at "part-add-luks.sh".
 As these scripts run disk and filesystem commands that require root privledges.

+*Note* One important issue is that the scripts currently have a lot of hardcoded assumptions about naming.
+This will likely necessitate some restructuring of the scripts as there is no source'ing of one script to another.

 Let's walk through creating a partition table.
 We are using sdj